raspberrypilearning/fruit-salad/en/step_2.md

 --- /task ---

 --- task ---

+Then in the Code tab, select the `stamp`{:class="block3extensions"} block

+ --- /task ---

+--- task ---
 Add blocks under the `when I receive [add]`{:class="block3events"} to move the Ingredient sprite to the location of the mouse pointer and create a stamp, then return to the starting position: